gapfranco/django-tdd-docker/README.md

 # Test-Driven Development with Django REST Framework and Docker

-Implementação do projeto do curso **Test-Driven Development with Django, Django REST Framework, and Docker**.
+Implementação um pouco modificada do projeto do curso **Test-Driven Development with Django, Django REST Framework, and Docker**.

 Recursos: